gerardathletics/SmartEnvironments-PersonalPortfolio/Information/Goal-2/README.md

 ## Conclusions
 * I think I successfully elaborated some interesting plots and maps.
-* I have to say, that because of my interests and previous experience I focused more in the cartography part.
+* I have to say, that because of my interests and previous experience I focused more on the cartography part.
 I did more part in softwares like QGIS and ArcGIS than in Python.
 It was interesting to see what python can do, however, I found that you need more experience and time to explore the cartographic and plotting libraries to do "beautiful" visualizations.
 Personally, I find it easier in R or in a Software.
-I understand though, that if I had more time to experiment and to learn specific libraries I could achieve much better results.
+I understand though, that if I had more time to experiment and to learn specific libraries I could achieve better results.
-* When it comes the GIS software part, even though I had some previous experience, I liked the fact that I experimented with visualizations and new spatial analyses.
+* When it comes to the GIS software part, even though I had some previous experience, I liked the fact that I experimented with visualizations and new spatial analyses.
 * It was also nice to experiment with ArcGIS Online.
-However, it was a bit hard and slow due to the large amount of points.
+However, it was a bit hard and slow due to the large number of points.